 Located in the heart of Europe, Düsseldorf is the capital of North Rhine-Westphalia, Germany’s most populous state.
-Over 9 million people live within 30 miles of Düsseldorf, and nearly 30 million live within a 90-mile radius.
+Roughly 9 million people live within 30 miles of Düsseldorf, and nearly 30 million live within a 90-mile radius.
 Because of its location and population, Düsseldorf is one of Germany’s leading centers of business, transportation, culture, and recreation.

 - Travel Agency

 - Arrival in Düsseldorf

 - Things To Do

 Messe Düsseldorf North America's official travel agency is able to provide you with comprehensive and competitively priced travel arrangements for your trip to Düsseldorf or other worldwide destinations where our trade shows are held.
 By booking your flights and hotel rooms early, you'll be able to secure the most favorable rates and widest selections.